 If the majority of users order in advance it does help to keep costs down.

-A percentage of our customers place orders between November and January for the coming season.
+A high percentage of our customers place orders between November and January for the coming season.
 This enables us to to plan ahead making long runs of product well ahead of time keeping our costs to a minimum.
 This makes Ultra-Sile very competitive in the UK market place.

 To place an order contact Richard Webster who will be able to advise on choice of additive and provide advice on making better silage.